filfreire/filfreire.github.io/projects.md

 - Contributed translations for [OpenTomb](https://github.com/opentomb/OpenTomb) an open-source Tomb Raider 1-5 engine remake.
 - Some minor contributions to [ERDDAP](http://coastwatch.pfeg.noaa.gov/erddap/download/changes.html) data server for oceanographic data.
 - Sometimes I study profanity detection and exploits, especially when testing software in which the user can embellish/personalize products, [here](/profanity-study) will find a draft with some of my personal study notes on it.
+- Sometimes I have to write and prepare job descriptions directed at a segment of the industry: Craftsman Testers.
+You can find reusable examples [here](/example-job-ads).

 ## Talks